Q&A: Taking CX to the next level with personalization

 LC & BT

-Personalisation gone wrong can go really wrong.
+Personalization gone wrong can go really wrong.
 If a customer starts feeling creeped out by your company’s outreach, you know you’ve gone too far.
 Sometimes, the culprit is simple and obvious; a lack of real-time data can drive a terrible customer experience.
-For example, asking a customer to review a product that they already filed a complaint to customer service about, sending repeated alerts about restaurant recommendations for a city that a customer visited weeks ago, or sending a personalised offer for a subscription service that a customer has already subscribed to, are all mistakes that can really hurt a brand’s reputation and image.
+For example, asking a customer to review a product that they already filed a complaint to customer service about, sending repeated alerts about restaurant recommendations for a city that a customer visited weeks ago, or sending a personalized offer for a subscription service that a customer has already subscribed to, are all mistakes that can really hurt a brand’s reputation and image.
 These interactions, though intended to build a relationship with the customer, can have a negative impact on how a customer feels about a brand.
 It takes many positive interactions to build trust, but it could take just one negative one to lose it.

 LC & BT